haproxy/haproxy/doc/lua-api/index.rst

   inactivity time waiting for complete the internal buffer send or waiting for receive data.

-  :param class_socket socket: Is the manipulated socket.
+  :param class_socket socket: Is the manipulated Socket.
   :param integer value: The timeout value.

 External Lua libraries